nexus-rpc/api/SPEC.md

   prefix.
-- Include the `Nexus-Operation-Id` header, `Nexus-Operation-Start-Time` and any `Nexus-Link` headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received.
-If `Nexus-Operation-Start-Time` is omitted, the time the completion is received will be used.
+- Include the `Nexus-Operation-Id` header, `Nexus-Operation-Start-Time` and any `Nexus-Link` headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received. `Nexus-Operation-Start-Time` should be in RFC1123 format.
+If is omitted, the time the completion is received will be used as operation start time.
 - Include the `Nexus-Operation-State` header.
 - If state is `succeeded`, deliver non-empty results in the body with corresponding `Content-*` headers.
 - If state is `failed` or `canceled`, content type should be `application/json` and the body must have a serialized